-The FOIA.gov Faq page has an excellent Q&A and videos that will cover much of what you need to know about the FOIA and submitting a request.
+The FOIA.gov Faq page has an excellent Q&A and videos that will cover much of what you need to know about the history of FOIA and submitting a request.

 However, they don’t have a sample, so I’ll provide one here, plus a few first-hand experiences with issues that have arisen following FOIA requests.